Barclays shows retail intent with ING Direct deal

 Jenkins had already signalled his intention of focusing more on retail banking and less on riskier investment banking.

-Barclays will buy the loans at a 3 percent discount to their face value, leaving ING with a 320 million euroloss on the transaction after tax.
+Barclays will buy the loans at a 3 percent discount to their face value, leaving ING with a 259 million pounds loss on the transaction after tax.

 "To the extent that this deal signals CEO Antony Jenkins' revised strategic intentions and lower dependence on the investment bank, we view it as positive," said Vivek Raja, analyst at Oriel Securities.